Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 Unfortunately, woodpeckers are crafty creatures.
 They quickly become acclimated to even the very best deterrents, including electronic distress systems.

-As we mentioned above, it’s illegal to use poison to control woodpeckers.
+As we mentioned above, it is illegal to use poison to control woodpeckers.
 However, many tactile deterrents work in a similar way.
-They coat the wooden areas of your home with non-lethal substances that woodpeckers don’t like.
+They coat the wooden areas of your home with non-lethal substances that woodpeckers do not like.
 These usually either smell or taste bad to the bird.

 Other tactile deterrents give the surface a coating that causes it to produce an unusual noise that warns woodpeckers away.